meilisearch/documentation/guides/advanced_guides/keys.md

 With this master key, you can retrieve the private, and the public keys using the [keys route](/references/keys.md).

-On each API call, the key must be added in [the header](/references/#authentication).
+On each API call, the key must be added to [the header](/references/#authentication).

 #### No master key